MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/New-ItemProperty.md

 ```

 ### -Force

-Allows the cmdlet to create a property on an object that cannot otherwise be accessed by the user.
+Forces the cmdlet to create a property on an object that cannot otherwise be accessed by the user.
 Implementation varies from provider to provider.
 For more information, see about_Providers.